jupyter/security/nf-security-committee.md

 - Maintain a https://numfocus.org/security.txt text document following standard security practices (see https://securitytxt.org/)
-- Maintain a more generic security webpage on https://numfocus.org with relevant information with respect to how to contact the subcommittee.
+- Maintain a more generic security webpage on https://numfocus.org with relevant information with respect to how to contact the subcommittee or various projects.
 - Report regularly and privately to the NumFOCUS board to ensure objectives are reached.
+- Engage in larger effort to promote security best practices for NumFOCUS affiliated and sponsored projects.

 ### Committee Composition